-E-file.com is cheaper than many competing services, including TurboTax and H&R Block.
+E-file.com is cheaper than full-service competitors such as TurboTax and H&R Block.
 However, it’s very much a DIY option, without nearly the level of customer support and user-friendliness as those two established companies.
 Price-wise, E-file.com is roughly on par with TaxAct, though TaxAct has somewhat better customer support.
-Still, considering that it’s affordable, fast, and fairly easy to use for anyone with experience preparing their own tax return, E-file.com deserves a closer look from anyone concerned with the size of their tax prep bill.
+Considering that it’s affordable, fast, and fairly easy to use for anyone with experience preparing their own tax return, E-file.com deserves a closer look from anyone concerned with the size of their tax prep bill.

 E-file.com has a no-frills, stripped-down tax preparation interface that takes a hybrid interview/DIY approach.

 Each section (for example, “Income”) and subsection (for example, “Investments”) begins with a short interview that asks basic questions about your life situation.
 Based on your answers to each batch of questions, you’re shown a list of suggested forms and schedules.
 If you’re confident that you know which forms and schedules to fill out without answering questions about your tax situation, you can skip right to the forms – a significant time-saver, as long as you know how to fill out the forms.